PineappleOverTheSea/turn-tracker/README.md

 A handy tool to help you organize your battles.
 Tested on chromium only.
 ## How to start:
 Make sure your NPM installation is up to date.
-Open a terminal in the project folder and type in `npm start`, then follow the given local host address.
+Open a terminal in the project folder and type in `npm run prod`, then follow the given local host address.
 ## Basic features:
 * Add creatures by inputting desired attributes and pressing the "Add creature" button.
 Creatures are automatically sorted by their initiative.
 * "Kill" button removes the creature.